 Eligibility Requirements for New York State Tuition

 Many parents and students are interested in understanding the requirements to qualify for the resident tuition rate at the State University of New York.
 The difference between the resident and non-resident tuition rates is significant.
-The requirements can be complex, so please read this entire page carefully and contact student accounts if you have further questions.
+The requirements can be complex, so please read this entire page carefully and contact Student Financial Services if you have further questions.

 At state-operated campuses, students are generally considered New York state residents if they have established their domicile in New York state for at least twelve months prior to the last day of the registration period of a particular term.

 - Generally, individuals who have maintained their domicile in New York for a period of less than twelve months prior to the end of registration are presumed to be out-of-state residents and are not eligible for the resident tuition rate.

 - Individuals who are financially dependent and whose custodial parent(s) lives in a state other than New York are generally not eligible for the resident tuition rate.

 - Individuals do not meet the twelve-month residency requirement if domiciled in New York state primarily to attend college.